-Thus, the examples in (176) are completely grammatical and the only possible interpretation is the predicative one; the proportional interpretation is, as predicted, completely out.
+Thus, the examples in (180) are completely grammatical and the only possible interpretation is the predicative one; the proportional interpretation is, as predicted, completely out.

-(176) Gonbidatuak [asko/gutxi/bost/bost baino gehiago] ziren.

-guest.D.pl [many/few/five/more than five] be.past

-'The guests were many/few/five/more than five'
+(180) Gonbidatuak [asko/gutxi/bost/bost baino gehiago] ziren. guest.D.pl [many/few/five/more than five] be.past 'The guests were many/few/five/more than five'

 Things change when we use the existential weak quantifiers batzuk 'some' and zenbait 'some'.
-With these quantifiers, in case you do the common noun silent the sentences become automatically ungrammatical.
+With these quantifiers the sentences with the common noun silent become ungrammatical.